 My family arrived in Madurai, South India, when I was a 10-month old baby.
 We returned to the US 17 years later when I was ready for college- with only two years of “furlough” in between.
 After moving to the US, I worked as a legal aid attorney in rural Appalachia representing disabled coal miners and battered women.
-In the early 1980s I settled in Oregon.
-I received my MSW degree so I could work with low-income women in a college setting.
-I was then blessed with a job coordinating a women’s program at a community college, where I spent 16 years helping women transition from domestic violence, poverty, addiction, and incarceration to college and career success.
+In the early 1980s I settled in Oregon, received my MSW degree so I could work with low-income women in a college setting.
+For more than 15 years I taught, counseled, wrote grants, and helped women leaving domestic violence, addiction, prison, immigration trauma and poverty transition to college and job success.

-Getting older has called me to reflection and creation.
-I discovered the joys and difficulties of good fiction writing about 15 years ago and it feeds my soul.
-It’s also challenging!
-Coming up with a well-paced plot- developing believable and likable characters- writing with beautiful language and visual poetry- and dealing with cross-cultural realities- have all kept me engaged, learning constantly, and delighting in the human soul.
+My novel continues to call my name!
+Novel writing is a gorgeous challenge- coming up with a well-paced plot- developing believable and likable characters- writing with beautiful language and visual poetry- and dealing with cross-cultural realities- have all kept me engaged and learning.
 I hope that this book and this blog will help encourage women and LGBT folks in India.
 I also hope to help foster Indian writers to develop their English writing skills and get their stories out to a broader world.
 I hope to return to India in 2024 on a Fulbright grant, where I will be offering training to law faculty in “student centered teaching”.
 I’ll be based in Bangalore and hope to gather more wind and weather for my fiction writing from the queer and law communities there.